cabenitez/SocialRedis/README.md

 SocialRedis
 ===========

-This is an example about social network created with NodeJS and Redis
+This is an example about social network created with NodeJS and Redis and Socket.io